 Listed below are essential travel tips that are specific to this itinerary.
 I have added a few more tips for travelers planning safaris in Kenya.

-- Planning: pick up your own copy of the Rough Guide to Kenya.
+- Planning: pick up your own copy of the Lonely Planet Guide to Kenya.
 Together with this 3 Days In Kenya sample itinerary, it will help in planning your itinerary and understanding the ins and outs of traveling in Kenya.

 - Packing: pack for both warm and chilly weather conditions to successfully deal with Kenya’s microclimates.
 In addition, be sure to have the right photography gear to best document the rich wildlife encountered on this journey.
 Have a look at the X Days In Y Packing List for clothing and apparel ideas.